r-xue/casa6-docker/docs/source/docker/usage.rst

 *work-in-progress*: If you download the `example data and notebooks <https://github.com/r-xue/casa6-docker/blob/master/notebooks/>`_ and put them in ``~/Workspace`` on the host, you should be able to re-run them in your firefox window as shown in the example pages: `ism3d.uvhelper <https://r-xue.github.io/casa6-docker/html/notebooks/demo_api_uvhelper.html>`_, `ism3d.arts <https://r-xue.github.io/casa6-docker/html/notebooks/demo_api_arts.html>`_, and `ism3d.arts.lens <https://r-xue.github.io/casa6-docker/html/notebooks/demo_api_lens.html>`_

-Use with Singularity
+Use with Apptainer (formally, Singularity)
 --------------------

-Docker images can be imported to `Singularity <https://singularity.lbl.gov/docs-hpc>`_ for HPC-based deployment:
+Docker and OCI containers are supported by `Apptainer <https://apptainer.org/docs/user/main/docker_and_oci.html>`_ for HPC-based deployment:

 .. code-block:: console

-    $ singularity pull docker://rxastro/casa6:latest
+    $ apptainer pull docker://rxastro/casa6:latest
     $ file casa6_latest.sif
-    $ singularity inspect casa6_latest.sif
+    $ apptainer inspect casa6_latest.sif
-    $ singularity exec -H $HOME/vh:/Users/Rui casa6_latest.sif /bin/bash
+    $ apptainer exec casa6_latest.sif /bin/bash

 .. note::

-    There are significant design `differences <https://sylabs.io/guides/3.6/user-guide/singularity_and_docker.html>`_ between Docker and Singularity, and a detailed demonstration is beyond the scope of this documentation.
+    - There are significant design `differences <https://apptainer.org/docs/user/main/docker_and_oci.html>`_ between Docker and Apptainer, and a detailed demonstration is beyond the scope of this documentation.

+    - Apptainer offers `various <https://apptainer.org/docs/user/main/bind_paths_and_mounts.html>`_ options to bind paths/mounts.

 As a Docker base image
 --------------------------